 Some people run to do a second Camino as soon as they can.
 Some people call their pilgrim friends for some type of connection.
 Some people experience slight depression and realize how much they dislike their lives back home.
 Not saying this is a bad thing, just saying, this is what the Camino is for.
 It helps us wake up to what we really want in life.
 It helps us to realize where our life is, and where we want it to go.
 It gives us time to think about all the things we haven’t done, and all the things we want to do.
 For some pilgrims, it opens doors and propels an avalanche of change in their lives.
 For others, it shows them that they do not like what they have created in their own personal lives…..and for some that can be very hard.

 Our consciousness changes on the Camino…our energy level changes on the Camino.
-I am sure most of us have experienced a really great vacation, and then went back to their hometown and saw everything differently.
+I am sure most of us have experienced a really great vacation, and then went back to our hometown and saw everything differently.
 Nothing changed, except you.
 Or we might have a really great weekend, and you become so excited about your weekend, you go to work and tell everyone about it….and no one is impressed….they just did the same thing they do every weekend…for the past 3 years.
 You might start to feel like you don’t belong back in your real life.
 Don’t worry, this is a natural part of being a pilgrim, and a natural part of life.

 Do You Need to Change Back?